savoirtech/black-box-system-test-tc/README.md

 Please see the TL;DR section above for a quick overview of the code, or view the full code itself under the project folder.
-Here are links to the full code of the Main module:
+Here are links to the full code of the Docker IT module:

 - [pom.xml](https://github.com/savoirtech/black-box-system-test-tc/blob/main/project/docker-it/pom.xml)